 By: Elliot Greene & Barbara Goodrich-Dunn

 Greene, E., & Goodrich-Dunn, B. (2004).
-The Psychology of the Body (LWW Massage Therapy & Bodywork Educational Series).
+The Psychology of the Body (LWW Massage Therapy & Bodywork Educational Series) (2nd ed.).
 Philadelphia: Lipincott Williams & Wilkins.

 This introductory class teaches students the basic philosophy and uses of homeopathy.
 Students are introduced to many homeopathic remedies, and use homeopathically prepared arnica in a massage.

-This course teaches client assessment skills, in greater depth than is taught in Massage Therapy 1.
+This course teaches client assessment skills in greater depth than is taught in Foundations of Massage.
 Students enhance their ability to gather information about clients, analyze the information, and utilize it to design a massage therapy session to meet the client’s needs.
 Students are taught star charting as a way to record postural and range of motion issues.
 The physiological effects of massage strokes and use of SOAP notes are reviewed.
 During the last two classes, students practice the comprehensive intake and assessment process by participating in a small group learning experience.
 Each student will interview and assess a client, and design a treatment plan while being observed and assisted by five classmates and an instructor.

 Pathology is the study of the nature and cause of disease as it relates to the structure and function of the body.

-In Western Pathology I, students receive an overview of illnesses, injuries, and other health conditions commonly seen in massage therapy clients.
+Western Pathology I: Students receive an overview of illnesses, injuries, and other health conditions commonly seen in massage therapy clients.
 The massage indications and cautions for each condition are presented.
 In addition, this class has a significant focus on developing and practicing the interview and communication skills needed when designing massage sessions for clients with health issues.
 Role plays and case studies will be used frequently in class.
-The course will also include bodywork, allowing students to practice constructing goals, designing and carrying out massage therapy sessions for clients with various medical conditions.
+The course will also include bodywork, allowing students to practice constructing goals, designing, and then carrying out massage therapy sessions for clients with various medical conditions.

-In Western Pathology II: In this course, students explore selected pathologies in depth.
-Cancer, anxiety, depression, PTSD, and numerous digestive, urinary and reproductive system disorders from Western, natropathic and energy medicine perspectives.
+Western Pathology II: In this course, students explore selected pathologies in depth.
+Cancer, anxiety, depression, PTSD, and numerous digestive, urinary, and reproductive system disorders are viewed from Western, natropathic, and energy medicine perspectives.
 In addition, students look at a number of musculoskeletal conditions in depth, learn special tests to sharpen their assessment skills, and practice bodywork techniques appropriate for addressing these issues.
-The course will help students make decisions in regards to providing massage to clients with various pathologies and help prepare them to work in conjunction with other health care providers.
+The course will help students make decisions in regard to providing massage to clients with various pathologies and help prepare them to work in conjunction with other health care providers.

 A Massage Therapists Guide to Pathology (LWW Massage Therapy & Bodywork Educational Series)